download

 What happened this time?

-"The pressure in the rear tires increased during the qualifying lap.
+"The pressure in the rear tyres increased during the qualifying lap.
 In the first part of the circuit I went fast, then I lost grip".

 Moral: he will start the British Grand Prix from ninth position.
 At his side will be Jacques Villeneuve.
-They are the only two active riders to have won a World Championship.
-The heir is Fernando Alonso, who at Silverstone conquers the fourth pole position of the season and the seventh of his career.
-Pilot of Flavio Briatore's team, Nano had the proverbial luck of his mentor as a dowry.
-You fall for the world, everything goes smoothly for him: next to Kimi Raikkonen he looks like Gastone with Donald Duck.
-The poor Finn broke the engine in free practice, so his second time is worth a twelfth position in the starting grid.
+They are the only two active drivers to have won a World Championship.
+The heir is Fernando Alonso, who at Silverstone got the fourth pole position of the season and the seventh of his career.
+Driver for Flavio Briatore's team, Nano had the proverbial luck of his mentor as a dowry.
+The world may fall, but everything goes smoothly for him: next to Kimi Räikkönen he looks like Gladstone Gander with Donald Duck.
+The poor Finn broke his engine in free practice, so his second time is worth a twelfth position in the starting grid.
 The same thing had happened at Magny-Cours.
-Kimi Raikkonen has been through all sorts of things this year: a flat tire in Malaysia (he was fourth, Alonso won), a broken axle shaft at Imola (he was first, Alonso won), a destroyed suspension at the Nurburgring (he was first on the final lap, Alonso won).
-Honor to Renault which builds a more robust single-seater than McLaren-Mercedes, of course.
+Kimi Räikkönen has been through all sorts of things this year: a flat tyre in Malaysia (he was fourth, Alonso won), a broken axle shaft at Imola (he was first, Alonso won), a destroyed suspension at the Nürburgring (he was first on the final lap, Alonso won).
+Honour to Renault which builds a more robust single-seater than McLaren-Mercedes, of course.
 But what about their respective teammates?
 While nothing ever breaks on Juan Pablo Montoya's car, everything breaks on Giancarlo Fisichella's.
 The French team came to Silverstone to defend their lead, with no ambitions of victory.

-Flavio Briatore had announced, but now the counter-attack has already started.
-Fernando Alonso manages a 24-point lead and looks set to increase it and virtually take the title with eight races to go.
-For Ferrari it is the usual uphill race.
-Rubens Barrichello says he is satisfied with his fifth place, because Ferrari suffered the usual qualifying pain, but he seems to guarantee a good race pace.
-The Brazilian probably also remembers his beautiful 2003 victory when the race was also characterized by the invasion of the Protestant pastor Neil Horan, driven by religious fanaticism and tackled by the security men only when he had already arrived running in the middle of the straight I arrive.
+Flavio Briatore had announced, but now the counter-attack has started.
+Fernando Alonso is managing a 24-point lead and looks like he is set to increase it and virtually take the title with eight races to go.
+For Ferrari, it is the usual uphill race.
+Rubens Barrichello says he is satisfied with his fifth place because Ferrari suffered the usual qualifying pains, but the car seems to guarantee a good race pace.
+The Brazilian probably also remembers his beautiful 2003 victory when the race was also characterised by the invasion of the Protestant pastor Neil Horan, driven by religious fanaticism and tackled by the security guards only when he had already ended up running in the middle of the start-finish straight.

 "How strange, I won two races, at Hockenheim when I got on the top step of the podium for the first time driving a Ferrari and here at Silverstone, on a day when someone had thought of entering the track.
 Let's hope history repeats itself...
 Seriously, I'm convinced I have a good car at my disposal.
-A right start, four or five laps waiting to warm up the tires well, then an attacking, aggressive race.
+A right start, four or five laps waiting to warm up the tyres well, then an aggressive race, always on the attack.
 I also like not being behind competitors that can slow me down.
 They are all very strong".

 The São Paulo driver claims that the F2005 has improved by 100% compared to its debut in Bahrain.

 "A great job has been done.
-In Maranello, not a minute is lost in continuing development of the single-seater, even if there is little time available between one race and another.
-Of course, the others didn't stand by and watch, but difference has decreased.
-We continue to have some problems in qualifying, but in the race we can keep a good pace.
+In Maranello, not a minute was wasted to continue the development of the single-seater, even if there was little time available between one race and another.
+Of course, the others didn't stand by and watch, but the difference has decreased.
+We continue to have some problems in qualifying, but in the race, we can keep a good pace.
 It's still a tough year, it will probably be until the end of the championship.
 And I haven't won my race yet...".

 Michael Schumacher offers few chances, also due to his ninth position at the start: